gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 *"There is but one truly serious philosophical problem, and that is suicide."*

+When I first read it, I was unsettled.
+Left the book.
+I was 27!
+I was scared.
+Then, at the age of 35 I decided to read Camus again and I noticed that I never forgot the opening sentence.

+*"There is but one truly serious philosophical problem, and that is suicide."*

+This time, I realized it wasn’t an invitation, it was a test!
+If you don’t know why you keep living, then you’re not really living.
+You’re drifting.

 This is not provocation for its own sake.
 It is a precise philosophical claim — and understanding what Camus means by it